 Walter also is actively involved in community and professional non-profit organizations.
 He has served as President of the Rocky Mountain Mineral Law Foundation, a world-class continuing education provider for professionals working in the areas of natural resources development and environmental law.
-In addition, Walter served as the Chair of the Board of Trustees of the Albuquerque Academy, an independent day school, and is Chair-Elect of the Albuquerque Community Foundation and chairs the Community Foundation's Impact Investment Committee which is making a difference in Albuquerque through locally focused investments in businesses and non-profits, trading some financial returns for social impact returns in the community.
+Walter is currently Chair of the Albuquerque Community Foundation, where he has been actively involved as a Trustee since 2014 and served as Chair of the Impact Investment Committee for three years.
+In addition, Walter is a past Chair of the Board of Trustees of the Albuquerque Academy, an independent day school.